DevilAguo0/hiddify/Disable-SSH-Password-Authentication.md

    ```
    If you can log in without being prompted for a password, key-based authentication is working.

 # Warning!
-If the last step has error, do not start the Step 2
+If the last step has error, do not start Step 2
 ### Step 2: Edit the SSH Configuration File

 1. **Access the SSH Configuration File**: